espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 > **NOTE:** If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

+> **NOTE:** Currently the python package `pygdbmi` used by the debug adapter still depends on some Python 2.7 libraries (libpython2.7.so.1.0) so make sure that the Python executable in `idf.pythonBinPath` you use contains these libraries.
+This will be dropped in later versions of ESP-IDF.

 1. Configure, build and flash your project as explained in [Basic use tutorial](./basic_use.md).
 2. Set the proper values for openOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
 You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire.